 April 30, 2017 by Ed Kennedy

-The Rise of Fake News Reinvigorates Subscription Model Debate
+Fake News’s Rise Reinvigorates Subscription Model Debate

 The Devil is in the Details

-The speed in which the online age moves – compounded with a diminishment in the traditional ‘silo’ approach to journalism in newspapers and other media outlets – means fake news is not only difficult to define, but as Merriam Webster points out: has also been around for a long time.
+Tracing the exact origin of fake news is difficult.
+A task made harder by the difficulty in defining what makes it fake exactly, and in turn how the definition changes over time.
+The speed in which the online age moves – compounded with a diminishment in the traditional ‘silo’ approach to journalism in newspapers and other media outlets – means fake news is difficult to define.
+Also, as Merriam-Webster points out, it has indeed been around for a long time.

 Even if well-written, stories built off links to dubious news sources is always a big warning sign.